-We continue with "sister" churches, namely the small Co-Cathedral of Sant’Antimo in Piombino, which shares the role of fulcrum of the diocese with San Cerbone.
-Built in 1377, over a church dedicated to St. Michael, Piombino Cathedral was designed in a Sienese Gothic style and was initially dedicated to St. Augustine.
-Many changes have occurred over the years.
-The most extensive modifications happened in the 1930s, when the facade was restored and the left aisle was added.
-Meanwhile, following the suppression of the church of Sant’Antimo in Canali, the cathedral inherited its name and dedication.
-The mosaic from the ‘30s is particularly beautiful and decorates the lunette above the main entrance.
+We continue to the “sister” church, that is, the small Co-Cathedral of Sant’Antimo in Piombino, which shares with San Cerbone the role of being the cornerstone of the diocese.
+Built in 1377 to replace a church dedicated to St. Michael, the cathedral of Piombino was built in the Sienese Gothic style, and was originally dedicated to St. Augustine.
+Many changes were made to the building over the years, including renovations made in the 1930s, when the façade was restored and a left nave was added.
+Meanwhile, because of the suppression of the Church of Sant’Antimo sopra I Canali, the cathedral inherited its title and dedication.
+It’s worth noting the beautiful mosaic from the ‘30s that decorates the lunette above the main portal.

-We move to the province (and the diocese) of Livorno and in particular to one of the holiest hills in the entire region, the mountain on whose slopes lies Montenero Sanctuary, where the Madonna is the patron of the region.
-The origins of the sanctuary date back to Pentecost 1345 when, according to tradition, a poor crippled shepherd found a miraculous image of the Virgin Mary and followed an intuition to a hill, then known as a refuge for bandits and therefore called the "mountain of the devil.”
-Beyond the legends surrounding the story of the image of Our Lady, it seems more likely that the icon appeared in Montenero after a revival of religious fervour, which took place around 1341.
-In that year, the inhabitants of Livorno, then little more than a village, organised a self-worship of holy images, something that was opposed by the ecclesiastical authorities.
-It’s possible that the image was hidden and later found near the banks of the “Ardenzo" River.
-The legendary pastor is then said to have taken the image to the top of the mountain to be entrusted to the custody of a hermit.
+We move to the province (and diocese) of Livorno to visit one of the most holy of hills in the entire area, home to the Sanctuary of Montenero, where the Virgin Mary is the Patron Saint of the Region.
+The origins of the sanctuary date to the Pentecost in 1345, when, according to legend, a poor, crippled shepherd found a miraculous image of Mary and, following an intuition, brought it to the hill, then known as a refuge for outlaws and thus considered dangerous, a “devil’s mountain”.
+Regardless of the myths surrounding the story of its discovery, it seems that the icon appeared in Montenero following a renewal of fervid religious sentiment around 1341.
+That year, the locals in Livorno, which was little more than a village at that point in time, organized an independent cult of worship in honour of sacred images, but it was opposed by the ecclesiastic authorities.
+It’s possible that in the face of this hostility, the image was hidden and later rediscovered near the riverbed of the Ardenzo river by that legendary shepherd that brought it to the top of the mountain, where it came under the protection of some hermits.

-We conclude the Jubilee pilgrimage on the Etruscan Coast with the St. Francis Cathedral in Livorno, almost completely rebuilt after the bombings of World War II.
-The facade has a porch with round arches, which some attribute to Inigo Jones, father of the English Renaissance.
-After the war, two other smaller arcades were added in front of the transept, while the apse area, already changed in the early decades of the twentieth century, was transformed with the construction of a large exedra flanked by the bell tower rebuilt there.
+We end our pilgrimage on the Etruscan Coast at the Cathedral of San Francesco in Livorno, almost completely rebuilt after it was bombed during World War II.
+The façade has a porch with rounded arches, some of which are attributed to Inigo Jones, the father of English Renaissance architecture.
+In the post-war period, two smaller porches were added to the facades of the transept, while the apse, previously modified in the early 20th century, was transformed with the construction of a large exedra next to the rebuilt bell tower.